justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-renderer-to-display-products/README.md

     }
     ```

     > This method provides a unique identifier for the product content renderer in the registry.
-The key can be used to fetch the renderer from the registry programmatically if necessary.
+The key can be used to fetch the renderer from the registry programmatically.
 Reusing a key that is already in use will override the existing associated renderer.

 1. `public String getLabel(Locale locale);`